A Pittance of Time

 "A Pittance of Time" is a 2002 Canadian folk song by Terry Kelly and produced by Jefter Publishing – SOCAN.
-Kelly's intent in writing the song was to remind people to observe the two-minute silence on Remembrance Day, after he saw a man in a shop failing to do so.
+Kelly's intent in writing the song was to remind people to observe the two-minute silence on Remembrance Day, after a man in the same shop as him failed to do so.

 History

-On 11 November 1999, Kelly was in a drug store which announced over the public address system that they would be observing the two-minutes silence at 11 a.m. for Remembrance.
-Kelly observed the silence but noticed a man in the queue in front of him demanding that the clerk run his shopping through during the silence.
-Kelly also noted that the man's daughter chastised him afterwards by saying: "Daddy, you were supposed to be quiet through that time".
-Kelly's anger about the lack of respect led him to write "A Pittance of Time" as a plea for people to observe the two-minute silence on Remembrance Day.
+Kelly was prompted to write "A Pittance of Time" by an incident that occurred at a pharmacy on November 11, 1999.
+While Kelly observed the customary two-minute Remembrance Day silence at 11:00 a.m., he overheard another customer loudly demand that the clerk proceed with his transactions.
+The man's daughter rebuked him as they exited the store, saying, "Daddy, you were supposed to be quiet through that time."
+Incensed by the man's lack of respect, Kelly wrote the song in hopes that it would help people to understand the importance of the two-minute silence.

 Kelly recorded the song in 2002 with the lyrics being written to remind people of the sacrifices that the British Empire and Commonwealth forces made during the war for their freedom.
 Kelly also wrote a French language version of the song titled "C'est Si Peu de Temps".

 The song was also used as the inspiration for a campaign for Canadian shops not to put up Christmas displays until after Remembrance Day.
 It was led by the businessman and Dragon's Den panellist W. Brett Wilson who was inspired by "A Pittance of Time" and felt that the excessively early Christmas displays were disrespecting the memory of the veterans.
 He called for shops to wait until after 11 November before putting up Christmas displays.